 - Difficulty – Easy

 The Cedar Mill trail is fairly flat, just an extension of the Lynn Loop with an elevation gain of only 100m.
-For a longer walk just keep going straight on the Headwater Trail, don’t turn of at the Big Boulders, but continue on the Headwaters Trail for a further 2.0km to the Third Debris Chute, turn off on to the Cedar Mill Trail here coming back along Lynn Creek from here.
+For a longer hike just keep going straight on the Headwater Trail, don’t turn off at the Big Boulders, but continue on the Headwaters Trail for a further 2.0km to the Third Debris Chute, turn off onto the Cedar Mill Trail here coming back along Lynn Creek from here.
 The trail becomes a bit more steep, climbing a total of 380 m over the 14 km trail.
 To extend the walk even further, continue for an additional 3 km to the Norvan Falls lookout past the Third Debris Chute before turning around and following back the trail.
-The headwater trail climbs above the valley, the Cedar Mill trail
+The headwater trail climbs above the valley and the Cedar Mill trail

 Lynn Peak trail